niranjan2020/Azure-Web-App-calls-Storage-Account/README.md

 Go to KeyVault and Create one if not available

 Go to Secretes and click on Generate/Import.
-Add sample key and pass Azure Storage Account Connection string and save it.
+Add sample key For Example azurestorageaccountconnstring and pass Azure Storage Account Connection string and save it.

 Go to Access Policy and click on Add Access Policy